Heredad de Candela

 WHAT MAKES THIS WINE UNIQUE?

 Made from 100% Monastrell from head pruned, dry-farmed, organically grown vines planted between 1925 - 1935.
 Yields are miniscule (800 grams per vine, or 8.5 hectoliters/hectare).
-Little oak aging is used (only 12 months) to maximize the pure flavors of the Monastrell grape.
 This wine offers the rare opportunity to try a true monovarietal Monastrell (also known as Mourvedre) unmatched even in its more famous Mediterranean homes, such as Bandol.

 2021 90JS; 2020 91JS; 2019 93WE; 2016 92VM, 90JS; 2015 89JS; 2014 92VM

 100% Monastrell.
 Organically grown vines planted from 1925 - 1935.
 Tended in 90% limestone and 10% sand soil at 713 m (2,339 ft) elevation

 From pulled pork sandwiches to braised beef shoulder in wild mushroom reduction, this wine can dress up or down as required by the cuisine.

 VINIFICATION AND AGING:

-After the meager yields from the ancient Monastrell vines are harvested by hand, the perfect bunches are put into a refrigerated container at 50F degrees overnight to retain optimally fresh aromatics and dark pigmentation.
+Harvested by hand and put into a refrigerated container at 50F degrees overnight to retain optimally fresh aromatics and dark pigmentation.
 80% of the bunches are de-stemmed and crushed, and the rest is macerated and fermented with the own stems.
 Fermentation takes place in open top small stainless steel tanks with daily pumping over to extract the flavor in the skins.
 Malolactic fermentation takes place in 500-liter French oak barrels with batonnage.
-The wine is aged for twelve months in 500-liter French oak barrels.
+The wine is aged for 12 months in 500-liter French oak barrels - 30% new oak and the rest is two year-old oak barrels.

 LOCATION, SOIL, CLIMATE: